Skip to content

 time_avg (float, optional): in minutes, the time during which we aggregates the profiles prior to the clouds detection.

-thr_noise (float, optional): threshold used in the test to determine if a couple (base,peak) is significant: data[peak(z)] data[base(z)] >= thr_noise * noise(z).
+thr_noise (float, optional): threshold used in the test to determine if a couple (base,peak) is significant: data[peak(z)] data[base(z)] >= thr_noise * noise(z) (only for 'vg' method).

-thr_clouds (float, optional): threshold used to discriminate aerosol from clouds: data[peak(z)] / data[base(z)] >= thr_clouds.
+thr_clouds (float, optional): threshold used to discriminate aerosol from clouds: data[peak(z)] / data[base(z)] >= thr_clouds (only for 'vg' method).

 verbose (bool, optional): verbose mode.
 Defaults to `False`.